carlosfrontend/astro-blog-course/src/blog/posts/post-6.md

 tags: ["astro", "blogging"]
 ---

-This is my sixth blog post
+This is my sixth blog post for to check the complete project